IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ## Part 6: Virtual machines system configuration

-Finally, we can use the in-band VLAN network access to perform some system configuration tasks on the virtual machines.
+Finally, you can use the in-band VLAN network access to perform some system configuration tasks on the virtual machines.

 ### Step 1: Create a new virtual machine operating system configuration playbook